lyoness1/tinychat/tinychat/README.md

 I would add a side bar indicating all of the members currently in the chat room.

 I would allow users to chose an avitar on the homepage where they enter their name.
-This avitar would be displayed next to their sent messages, and others' avitars would be displayed next to their.
+This avitar would be displayed next to their sent messages, and others' avitars would be displayed next to theirs.

 I would add skins from which the user could chose by linking multiple css files.